John Wilde (artist): Early life and education

-Wartime journal
+Wartime

-Wilde received his Bachelor of Science degree from UW in 1942 and was drafted into the US Army shortly thereafter.
+Shortly after graduating from university in 1942, Wilde was drafted into the US Army.
 He served with the Infantry Air Force and the Office of Strategic Services (OSS).
-As an artist, he was assigned to produce drawings for the army venereal disease program and maps and terrain models for intelligence.
-During this time, he kept a private journal that he filled with self-portraits, fantastic and macabre scenes and written reflections on the Army, an institution he despised for its regimentation and bureaucracy.
+As an artist, he was assigned to produce drawings for the army venereal disease program, and map terrain models for intelligence.

-In the journal's pictures and words, Wilde also documented his increasing feeling of hopelessness as his term of service stretched into years.
-In spite of his deepening depression, Wilde saw broader artistic possibilities in some of his journal sketches, working them up into larger drawings that he mailed to Dudley Huppler in Wisconsin.
+In sketches and private journal entries made at the time, Wilde documented his increasing feeling of hopelessness as his term of service stretched into years.
+In spite of his deepening depression, Wilde saw broader artistic possibilities in some of his journal sketches, working them into larger drawings that he mailed to his university friend, Dudley Huppler, in Wisconsin.

-Upon discharge from the Army in 1946, Wilde returned to the University of Wisconsin–Madison where he studied art history, graduating with a Master of Science from the School of Education.
-His thesis dealt with Surrealist artist Max Ernst, but Wilde later admitted that the thesis was also a statement against Abstract Expressionism.
+Upon discharge from the Army in 1946, Wilde returned to the University of Wisconsin–Madison where he studied Art History, graduating with a Master of Science from the School of Education.
+His thesis dealt with Surrealist artist Max Ernst.
+Wilde later admitted that the thesis was also a statement against Abstract Expressionism.

-Mature work

-His self-described "deep instinctive love of drawing" was a source of puzzlement to him; as a child he was not encouraged in it, nor could he see anything in his social or cultural environment that led to it.
-He did, however, have a deep interest in and empathy for nature and its cycle of generation, growth, decay and death.
-Vegetables, plants and flowers, both wild and cultivated, and animals, especially birds, are the subjects of many of his paintings and drawings.
-He also had an interest in the human form, whether in surreal situations or in fine anatomical drawing, of which Wilde is virtually nonpareil in his century.
-Often cryptic notes are included in drawings, from pseudo-Latin inscriptions of the early years to the intentionally didactic ten "Talking drawings," of the early seventies, in which extensive monologues dominate the page, outlining solitary representations of himself performing daily chores such as raking (Madison Art Center).
-The human beings that enter his paintings are often nude, and often of the female sex.
-Writer Donna Gold described Wilde's tendency to marry nature to the human figure in improbable ways in his painting, "To Make Strawberry Jam":

-"Wilde… paints an odalisque wrapped in tendrils of a strawberry plant, echoing Botticelli's 'The Birth of Venus', veiled in her golden hair.
-A strawberry is what covers Wilde's woman, but the strawberry she hugs to her breast is huge, half the size of her torso."
+Work